vaspelin/thiocyanate/README.md

 ## Tasks

 1. When done, upload your project notebook to this repository
-2. Invite your two designated referees as collaboratoes (see Settings menu)
-3. The referees will write their report by opening a Github _issue_.
-Remember to consider the [project criteria](http://github.com/mlund/jupyter-course) when writing your reports.
+3. Your two referees will write their report in a Github _issue_.
+When refereeing, remember to consider the [project criteria](http://github.com/mlund/jupyter-course).